There are several special events held throughout the year at Disney World. Epcot's Flower and Garden Festival is 1 of those.

 Disney has begun issuing these cute little passports for festivals.

-Inside the one for the Flower and Garden Festival you'll find info on every topiary, food kiosk, concert, etc.
+Inside the Flower and Garden Festival passport you'll find info on every topiary, food kiosk, concert, etc.

 How to plan your day

-There are really only 2 main scheduled things to plan around: the gardening workshops/seminars and the Garden Rocks concerts.
+There are really only 1 main scheduled thing to plan around: the Garden Rocks concerts.

 Taking general advice for touring Epcot and adapting them for the Flower and Garden Festival, this is what we'd suggest.